matthew-murawski/fantasy-ranker/README.md

 A React + TypeScript web app that ranks fantasy football teams via head‑to‑head comparisons using a Swiss System tournament algorithm to minimize comparisons.

 **What it does**
+- Supports multiple leagues; pick one on start (Dub, Pitt, Men by default)
-- Loads an Excel of league rosters
+- Loads the selected league’s Excel roster
 - Shows two anonymous rosters side‑by‑side for selection
 - Accepts clicks or left/right arrow keys
 - Tracks progress and produces final Power Rankings with expandable team cards